cloud-bulldozer/e2e-benchmarking/workloads/network-perf/README.md

 For this you will have to place Google Service Account Key in the $GSHEET_KEY_LOCATION
 It will push your local results CSV to Google Spreadsheets and send an email with the attachment

+### MULTI_AZ
+Default: `true`
+If true, uperf client and server pods will be colocated in different topology zones or AZs (`topology.kubernetes.io/zone` in k8s terminology).
+You need at least 2 worker nodes placed in different in different topology zones to enable this flag.
+If false, uperf client and server pods will be colocated in the same topology zone.
+You need at least 2 worker nodes in that topology zone.

 ## Suggested configurations

 ```sh